The U.S.-Israel-Iran Conflict and Bible Prophecy

-On June 13, Israel launched an attack on Iran’s nuclear facilities.
-The attack targeted key sites across the country and destroyed significant portions of Iran’s nuclear infrastructure and killed several senior scientists and military leaders.
+These recent strikes come in the aftermath of the 2025 12-Day War, which began on June 13, 2025, when Israel launched an attack on Iran’s nuclear facilities.
+That attack targeted key sites across the country and destroyed significant portions of Iran’s nuclear infrastructure and killed several senior scientists and military leaders.
+The United States became involved on June 22, when it bombed three of Iran’s nuclear facilities, completely destroying one of them.

 Both of these outcomes may play into Bible prophecy.